DFE-Digital/claim-additional-payments-for-teaching/README.md

      “When using this certificate:” dropdown to `Always Trust` in the Trust section.
 2. Run `bundle install` and `yarn install` to install the dependencies
+3. Fetch the `DFE_SIGN_IN_API_SECRET` development secret from the [Azure key vault](docs/secrets.md) and store it in `.env` at the root of the repository.
-3. Run `bundle exec rails db:setup` to set up the database development
+4. Run `bundle exec rails db:setup` to set up the database development
-4. Run `bundle exec foreman start` to launch the app on https://localhost:3000/
+5. Run `bundle exec foreman start` to launch the app on https://localhost:3000/
-5. Visit one of the following urls in your browser to access the relevant
+6. Visit one of the following urls in your browser to access the relevant
    policy:

 - **Student Loans:** https://localhost:3000/student-loans/claim